Julie Mayberry: Biography

+Mayberry earned a Bachelor of Science in mass communications and broadcast journalism from Emerson College.
+She contracted COVID-19 in 2021.
+She is a Missionary Baptist.

 Electoral history

 She was first elected to the house in the 2014 Arkansas House of Representatives election to the 27th district unopposed.
-She kept the seat in the 2016 Arkansas House of Representatives election against Democratic opponent Melissa Fults.
-She was reelected unopposed in the 2018 Arkansas House of Representatives election.
+She did not seek re-election in 2016.
+She was then reelected unopposed in the 2018 Arkansas House of Representatives election.
 She was reelected unopposed in the 2020 Arkansas House of Representatives election.
 Due to redistricting, she ran for the 92nd district against Libertarian opponent Chris Hayes.